 This Cranberry Pomegranate Cocktail is the holiday cocktail of your dreams.
 Made with cranberry simple syrup and pomegranate juice, it's perfectly sweet and festive.
 It's also delicious as a virgin cocktail.

-(This recipe for Cranberry Pomegranate Cocktails was originally posted in October 2012, but has been updated with new photos and content in 2018).
+(This recipe for Cranberry Pomegranate Cocktails was originally published in October 2012, but has been updated with new photos and content in 2018).

 Back in 2012 when I first dreamt up this cocktail, I couldn't find pomegranates anywhere, so I decided to simply use store-bought pomegranate juice.
 I actually still love this cocktail so much that, even though pomegranates are readily available, I kept it the same, but garnished it with some pomegranate arils, along with the cranberries.

-This Cranberry Pomegranate Sparkler is one of my all-time favorite cocktails and one of the things I look forward to most when winter arrives.
-I like to make it for me and Chris on random Friday nights leading up to Christmas, but you could also double the cranberry simple syrup and make this cocktail for a crowd.
+This cranberry pomegranate sparkler is one of my all-time favorite cocktails and one of the things I look forward to most when winter arrives.
+I like to make it for me and Chris on random Friday nights leading up to Christmas, but you could also double the cranberry simple syrup and make this pomegranate cocktail for a crowd.